aiven/aiven-docs/docs/platform/howto/vnet-peering-azure.md

 The Aiven application now has a service principal that can be given permissions.
-In order to target a network in your subscription with a peering and nothing else, we\'ll create a this a custom role definition, with only a single action allowing to do that and only that:
+In order to target a network in your subscription with a peering and nothing else, we'll create a this a custom role definition, with only a single action allowing to do that and only that:

 ```